relaxdiego/relaxdiego.github.com/_posts/2016-06-10-writing-ansible-modules-with-tests.md

     upstream        https://github.com/ansible/ansible-modules-extras (fetch)
     upstream        https://github.com/ansible/ansible-modules-extras (push)

-I'm going to refer to this local clone the **extras repo** from now on.
+I'm going to refer to this local clone as your **extras repo** from now on.

-If you plan on contributing to the core modules repo too, just repeat the same steps above but replace extras with core.
+NOTE: If you plan on contributing to the core modules repo too, just repeat the same steps above but replace extras with core.

 ## Prepare Your Environment For Local Development